Petlyakov Pe-8: Design and development

 The maiden flight of the unarmed prototype, piloted by M. M. Gromov and without the ATsN installation, occurred at Khodynka Aerodrome on 27 December 1936.
 After successful initial trials, the ATsN system was installed for the State acceptance trials in August 1937 and the AM-34RNB engines were fitted during the tests.
 Gromov reported that the rudder was ineffective and that the outer engines overheated.
 Subsequent wind tunnel testing identified a problem with the aerodynamics of the radiators and nacelles.
 To solve this problem, the outer engines' radiators were moved into deep ducts under the inner nacelles.
 The Pe-8 now featured only two pronounced radiator intakes, one under each inner engine, each shared by both inner and outer engines, one of the distinctive and unique features of the aircraft.
 The rudder was also enlarged and redesigned with a smooth skin.

 Construction of a second prototype began in April 1936, incorporating lessons from the first aircraft and feedback from the VVS.
 Designers widened the fuselage by 100 mm; the 'beard' was also widened and the tail section was modified to lessen resistance and improve rudder function.
 A reconfigured control system included an autopilot and the engineers redesigned portions of the electrical system.
 The engines were changed to the more powerful AM-34FRNVs and a redesigned undercarriage was fitted to the airframe.
 Two additional fuel tanks increased the craft's range.
 The defensive and offensive armament was revised, and the bomber's weaponry expanded to twin ShKAS guns in the nose, nacelle barbettes and tail turrets and a dorsal turret with a ShVAK; this design eliminated the ventral gun.
 The bomb bay was modified to allow for a single 5000 kg FAB-5000 bomb to be carried and provisions were added to carry VAP-500 or VAP-1000 poison gas dispensers under the wings.

 The arrests of both Tupolev and Petlyakov in October 1937, during the Great Purge, disrupted the program and the second prototype did not make its first flight until 26 July 1938.
 Although this prototype served as the basis for the series aircraft, further modifications were made to the armament.
-New weaponry included a retractable ShVAK in the MV-6 dorsal turret, another ShVAK in a KEB tail turret and a 12.7 mm Berezin UBT machine gun in each ShU barbette in each inner engine nacelle, on the underside of the wing covering he lower rear arc of fire to left and right, respectively.
+New weaponry included a retractable ShVAK in the MV-6 dorsal turret, another ShVAK in a KEB tail turret and a 12.7 mm Berezin UBT machine gun in each ShU barbette in each inner engine nacelle, on the underside of the wing covering the lower rear arc of fire to left and right, respectively.
 Another fuel tank further increased the range, and the 'beard' was removed entirely, replaced by a more streamlined nose.
 Authorization for production was slow for several reasons, including the Great Purge, but also due to the scarcity of resources, and a shortage of workers.
 Although production facilities in the Kazan Factory No. 124 were ready as early as 1937, the order to begin was not given until 1939.